ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 incremental, filtered, or paginated access to data.
 Implementations SHOULD support streaming or subscription-based mechanisms when appropriate to the protocol binding, to avoid requiring full-dataset retrieval for every request.

-: This requirement ensures that SIMAP can operate effectively in environments with large‑scale, multi-layer topologies without mandating specific latency targets or performance metrics.
+: This requirement ensures that SIMAP can operate effectively in environments with large-scale, multi-layer topologies without mandating specific latency targets or performance metrics.

 REQ-USABILITY:
 : The SIMAP APIs must be simple and easy to integrate with the client applications, whose developers